 Whatever your plans are today, Memorial Day, please remember to honor the sacrifices of America's fallen military heroes.

-The portrait above is of John Bennett Dickson (1793-1876), my fourth great-grandfather, who served under Andrew Jackson during the 1814 Creek War in the War of 1812.
-He then served side-by-side with Jackson at the Battle of New Orleans on Jan.
-8, 1815, the final battle of the War of 1812, where he was wounded in the leg.
+The photo above is of my fourth great-grandfather, Major John Bennett Dickson (1793-1876), who served in the War of 1812 under General Andrew Jackson, first in the 1814 Creek War and then at the Battle of New Orleans on Jan.
+8, 1815, the final battle of the War of 1812, where he was wounded.
+Had he been killed, I wouldn't be here.

 Two of his sons, my third great-grand uncles Dempsey Powell Dickson (1843-1862) and Ephraim Albert Dickson (1840-1862), followed in their father's footsteps and volunteered for military service.
 They enlisted with the Texas Confederate Cavalry during the Civil War.

-John Bennett Dickson learned that Texans slain on the battlefield had been rolled in their blankets and buried apart from other soldiers.
-He sent a relative to remove Dempsey's body from the battlefield to the Dickson family cemetery near Bentonville, Arkansas.
+When John Bennett Dickson learned that Texans slain on the battlefield had been rolled in their blankets and buried apart from other soldiers, he sent a relative to have Dempsey's body exhumed and moved to the Dickson family cemetery near Bentonville, Ark.

-On July 8, 1862, Ephraim, who was his father's business partner, was shot through the head during the Skirmish at Paroquet Bluffs in Arkansas.
+On July 8, 1862, Ephraim, who was his father's business partner, was shot through the head during the Skirmish at Paroquet Bluffs in Arkansas, which was also part of the Pea Ridge campaign.

-He was buried at Paroquet Bluffs with other Texan soldiers, and later his father had him buried at the Confederate Cemetery in Fayetteville, Arkansas.
+He was buried at Paroquet Bluffs with other Texan soldiers, and later his father had his body moved to the Confederate Cemetery in Fayetteville, Arkansas.

-Crippled by grief, John Bennett Dickson closed his successful mercantile store on the square in Fort Worth and spent the rest of his life as a recluse on a farm outside of the city.
+Crippled by grief due to the loss of his two youngest sons, John Bennett Dickson closed his mercantile store and spent the rest of his life as a recluse on a farm near Fort Worth.

-It is difficult to imagine their reaction and subsequent grief upon receiving word that two of their beloved sons had been killed while serving side-by-side on the same day during the Battle of Perryville -- Oct.
+It is difficult to imagine their reaction and subsequent grief upon receiving word that two of their beloved sons, my great-grand uncles Hamilton Easley (1837-1862) and William Easley (1841-1862), had been killed while serving side-by-side on the same day during the Battle of Perryville -- Oct.
 8, 1862.

-My great-grand uncles Hamilton Easley (1837-1862) and William Easley (1841-1862) had enlisted in the Union Army together in August 1862.
+Hamilton and William had enlisted in the Union Army together in August 1862.
 They served as privates in the 15th Regiment, Company B of the Kentucky Volunteer Infantry.

 Hamilton's military records state that he stood 6 feet tall, had a light complexion, blue eyes and dark hair.
 There are no records of his burial; he is presumed to be buried somewhere at the Perryville Battlefield.